First Nations, Inuit, and Métis Wellness

 These individuals make up our Community Resource Team:

-- Renee Linklater (Co-Lead & Senior Director, Shkaabe Makwa)
+- Renee Linklater (Lead & Senior Director, Shkaabe Makwa)

 - Heidi Maracle (Social Worker & Implementation Specialist)

-- Dale Kuehl (Social Worker and Advanced Practice Clinical Leader, Shkaabe Makwa)
+- Karleigh Darnay (Clinical Practice Leader, Shkaabe Makwa)

 - Walter Lindstone (Implementation Specialist)